What is contact dermatitis?

 - How is your cat overall, any changes in behaviour?
 Eating well, active as usual etc?

-Cytology: A swab from the affected area is evaluated it under a microscope for parasites, bacteria and pus.
+Cytology: A swab from the affected area is evaluated under a microscope for parasites, bacteria and pus.

 Treatment may start conservatively with either antihistamines or steroids.
 If the affected cat fails to respond to initial treatment (below), further testing may be necessary including:

-Patch test: Various common allergens are applied to an area of skin which has been shaved.
+Patch test: Various common allergens are applied to an area of skin that has been shaved.
 This is then examined at 24 and 48 hours.
 Redness and swelling are signs of a positive reaction to an allergen.

 Identification and elimination of the substance causing contact dermatitis is the best solution.